#

-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of South Dakota to supplement state, tribal and local recovery efforts in the areas affected by severe winter storm, snowstorm and flooding from March 13 – April 26, 2019.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of South Dakota to supplement state, tribal and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.

-James R. Stephenson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Stephenson said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Lee dePalo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.

 # # #